 Experts share step-by-step guidance on building a Voice of the Customer programme.

-For those just starting out, the temptation is to just go out and blitz it – collect lots of data from lots of customers, gathering as much feedback as possible.
+For many organisations, the temptation is to tackle customer feedback by simply blitzing it - collecting lots of data from lots of customers, gathering as much feedback as possible.
 However, unless there are concrete plans about what to actually do with the data being collected, then this is futile – it’s just listening for the sake of listening, rather than listening for the sake of improving the experience.
 And this is common.

 Brands must build a VoC strategy, and design their VoC programme if they are to optimise the feedback gathering process and the delivery of insights and, ultimately, the process of using these insights to bring about change.